nclarius/pyPL/CPL/README.md

 Features
 --------
- - specification of expressions in a language of propositional logic (aka statement logic)
+ - specification of expressions
+    - in a language of propositional logic (aka statement logic)
- - specification of expressions in a language of first-order logic (aka predicate logic, quantifier logic)
+    - in a language of first-order logic (aka predicate logic, quantifier logic)
         - accepts languages with with zero-place predicates, function symbols, term equality and modal operators ◻, ◇
- - specification of models (aka interpretations) of PL with valuation function
+ - specification of structures (aka models, interpretations)
+    - of PL with valuation function
- - specification of structures (aka models) of FOL with domain, interpretation function and variable assignments
+    - of FOL with domain, interpretation function and variable assignments
-   - accepts structures without possible worlds, modal structures with constant domains and modal structures with varying domains
+    - accepts non-modal structures, modal structures with constant domains and modal structures with varying domains
  - evaluation of expressions (non-log. symbols, terms, open formulas, closed formulas) relative to structures, variable assignments and possible worlds